Heating & Cooling tips

 Use fans instead of central air conditioning whenever possible.
 A fan costs about 90% less to operate.

 Heat pump HVAC

 Upgrade to a new heat pump HVAC to trim your energy bills and increase the comfort of your home.
-Rebates and financing are available.
+Rebates are available.

 Change your air filter

 Change the air filter regularly.
 A unit with dirty filters can use 5-10% more energy.
 You can improve energy efficiency and improve your indoor air quality by cleaning or replacing your filters every one to three months.
 You can find your filter in the return air register (may be on the wall or ceiling) or on the HVAC unit itself.

 If you rent your home, ask your building management who is responsible for filter checking and replacement to be certain that filters are changed on a regular basis.

 Clean outside of AC unit